kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes -- read Intro ↓ at the bottom/Running Navi for the First Time.md

 ### 🧪 What to expect:

 - Each note will now have a block at the top showing where it fits in the structure
-- If you're using Obsidian, you’ll see clickable links immediately
+- If you're using Obsidian, you’ll see clickable links immediately (scroll up to check it out!)
 - No files are deleted or moved — only updated with links

 ---